Which Free Trading App is For Me?

 Investors who want an easy, intelligently designed investment portfolio then then M1 is ideal.

-After you’ve selected your investments or chosen a pre-made investment pie, then M1 rebalances the investments back to your preferred investment mix, or asset allocation periodically, keeping your percentages invested in each fund or investment consistent.
+After you’ve selected your investments or chosen an expert pie, then M1 rebalances the investments back to your preferred investment mix, or asset allocation.
+This is a good strategy to keep your investments consistent.

 M1 Finance also offers M1 Spend, M1 Borrow and M1 Plus features, described below.